Lexxyla/monty/README.md

 ## Description

-It is a interpreter for Monty ByteCodes files.
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

 ***